RedisLabs/redislabs-docs/content/rs/administering/database-operations/create-crdb.md

 ## Prerequisites

-- Two or more Redis Enterprise Software clusters running version 5.0, each with minimum of two nodes
+- Two or more Redis Enterprise Software clusters running the same RS version, each with minimum of two nodes.
-- Networking and cluster FQDN name resolution between all clusters
+- Networking and cluster FQDN name resolution between all clusters.
 - Confirm that a network time service listener (e.g. ntpd) is configured and running on each node in all clusters.
 Please see "Network Time Service" for more information.